RoleModel/BestPractices/projects/core_presentation.md

 ## Customer Value Add _(10-20 minutes)_

 * What have we delivered to the customer?
+ * Demonstration of how it works (or what it looks like in the case of unimplemented design)
+ * Other artifacts or summary of things we have done (e.g. usability test with N users) and how it added value
  * If history, what did it look like “iteration 1”, “iteration 2”, …?
 * What is imminent?
 * What is in the near future?